encukou/freezeyt/README.md

 and `get_css_links`, and their asynchronous variants `get_html_links_async` and `get_css_links_async`.

+URL finders cannot be specified in the CLI.

 #### Disabling default URL finders

 If a finder is not explictly specified in the configuration file, `freezeyt` will use the